line/armeria/site/src/sphinx/client-service-discovery.rst

 ================================================

-You can configure an Armeria client to distribute its requests to more than one server autonomously, unlike traditional server-side load balancing where the requests goes through a dedicated load balancer such as `L4 and L7 switches <https://en.wikipedia.org/wiki/Multilayer_switch#Layer_4%E2%80%937_switch,_web_switch,_or_content_switch>`_.
+You can configure an Armeria client to distribute its requests to more than one server autonomously, unlike traditional server-side load balancing where the requests go through a dedicated load balancer such as `L4 and L7 switches <https://en.wikipedia.org/wiki/Multilayer_switch#Layer_4%E2%80%937_switch,_web_switch,_or_content_switch>`_.

 There are 4 elements involved in client-side load balancing in Armeria: